Depp v News Group Newspapers Ltd: Trial

 Due to the COVID-19 pandemic, the trial was postponed from March 2020 to 7–28 July 2020.
-Depp was represented by Eleanor Laws QC, David Sherborne and Kate Wilson from Schillings LLP, whereas NGN was represented by Sasha Wass QC, Adam Wolanski QC and Clara Hamer from Simons Muirhead and Burton LLP.
+Depp was represented by Eleanor Laws QC, David Sherborne and Kate Wilson instructed by Schillings LLP, whereas NGN was represented by Sasha Wass QC, Adam Wolanski QC and Clara Hamer instructed by Simons Muirhead and Burton LLP.
 Due to COVID-19 restrictions and the public interest in the case, five courtrooms were used for the trial.

 Both Depp and Heard testified in person.
 In addition, testimony was heard from the following individuals, both in person and via a video link:

 In addition, Depp's team used depositions by LAPD officers Melissa Saenz and Tyler Hadden, a draft declaration by his former bodyguard Jerry Judge (who died in 2019), and a declaration by apartment building staff member Cornelius Harrell.
 They had also served a hearsay notice for Laura Divinere's declaration in the Virginia case.
 Depp's former partners Winona Ryder and Vanessa Paradis had also given witness statements, but were not called to give evidence by Depp and as such could not be cross-examined by the defendants.
 Both parties presented the court with other documents as well, which in total amounted to 13 lever arch files of material.